 Diy Homemade Patchouli Candles Recipe: Step by Step

-It is a satisfying activity that brings together creativity and aromatherapy, making patchouli candles at home.
-The following steps elaborate on all these in order to enable beginner and seasoned crafters to develop the best candle.
-The application of temperature, wax proportions, and fragrance concentrations will provide a good quality outcome with a good scent throw and clean burn.
+Patchouli candles are a pleasant practice that unites imagination and aromatherapy, creating candles at home.
+All these are elaborated in the following steps in order to empower both the novice and experienced crafters to come up with the finest candle.
+The use of temperature, wax content, and perfume content will give a satisfactory quality finish with a satisfactory scent discharge and clean burn.

-Start by cleaning up a well-ventilated area to which you will melt, pour, and cool your candles comfortably.
-Place a newspaper or a silicone mat so that the wax would not adhere to surfaces.
-Prepare all the materials in place, such as wax, patchouli essential oil, wicks, containers, thermometer, and double boiler.
-Make sure that your containers are totally dry and do not have dust or residue, because when the wax is wet, it does not stick.
-Attach the wick to the middle of each container with wick stickers or with a small piece of hot glue.
-Fasten the wick erectly by tying the wick to a wick holder or using two pencils.
-The thing is that you take your time to establish your workspace, and it helps to minimize mistakes and enjoy a more successful and pleasant candle-making process.
+The first step is to clean an open space that has good air circulation, where you will melt, pour and dry your candles without any discomfort.
+Put a newspaper or silicone mat to ensure that the wax does not stick to surfaces.
+Get ready all the supplies like the wax, patchouli essential oil, wicks, containers, thermometer and double boiler.
+Ensure that your containers are completely dry and are not dusted or have any residue, as a wet wax does not stick.
+The wick is to be attached to the centre of each container using either wick stickers or using a small portion of hot glue.
+Instead, attach the wick strictly by tying the wick to a wick holder or tying the wick to two pencils.
+The point is that you spend time setting up your place of work, and it assists in reducing the number of errors and making the process of candle-making more fruitful and pleasant.

-Step 2: Melt the Wax Properly and Monitor Temperature
+Step 2: Melt the Wax Properly and Monitor the Temperature

 Step 3: Add Patchouli Essential Oil at the Right Time